 Meaning

-The message behind “Somebody should tell us, right at the start of our lives, that we are dying.
+In the quote “Somebody should tell us, right at the start of our lives, that we are dying.
 Then we might live life to the limit, every minute of every day.
 Do it!
 I say.
 Whatever you want to do, do it now!
-There are only so many tomorrows.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+There are only so many tomorrows.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.

 Theme